Lufthansa heist: Investigation

-According to Hill, Burke became paranoid once he realized how much attention Edwards' failure had drawn, and resolved to kill anyone who could implicate him in the heist.
-With the murders of most of the heist associates and planners, little evidence and few witnesses remained connecting Burke or his crew to the heist.
-However, the authorities were eventually able to gather enough evidence to prosecute Werner for helping to plan the heist.
-Werner was the only man convicted of the robbery, in 1979, and was sentenced to 15 years in prison.
+According to Hill, Burke became paranoid once he realized how much attention Edwards' failure had drawn and resolved to kill anyone who could implicate him in the heist.
+With the murders of most of the heist's participants and planners, little evidence and few witnesses remained connecting Burke or his crew to the crime.
+However, authorities were eventually able to gather enough evidence to prosecute Werner for helping to plan the heist.
+Werner was the only man convicted of the robbery, in 1979, and was sentenced to fifteen years in prison.

 When Whalen was interviewed by the authorities, he was shown police archive photos and positively identified one of his assailants as Sepe.
 Eirich later reported that the robbers were well-informed and knew all about the safety systems in the vault, including the double-door system, whereby one door must be shut in order for the other one to be opened without activating the alarm.
-The robbers ordered Eirich to open up the first door to a 10-by-20-foot room.
+The robbers ordered Eirich to open up the first door to a ten-by-twenty-foot room.
 They knew that if he opened the second door, he would activate an alarm to the Port Authority Police unit at the airport.

-Vincent Asaro, a capo in the Bonanno crime family, was arrested on January 23, 2014, in conjunction with an indictment charging him with involvement in the Lufthansa heist; his cousin, Gaspare Valenti, testified against him.
+Vincent Asaro, a captain in the Bonanno crime family, was arrested on January 23, 2014, in conjunction with an indictment charging him with involvement in the heist; his cousin, Gaspare Valenti, testified against him.
 The case against Asaro was based on information given in part by former Bonnano boss Joseph Massino, who was referred to by Asaro's attorney as "one of the worst witnesses I've ever seen."
 On November 12, 2015, Asaro was acquitted of all charges connected to the heist by a jury in Brooklyn.
-For further details, see 2014 Lufthansa heist accusations.